Alarmsoff/COMP-551/README.md

 2. Place `day.csv` in the same directory as the notebook.

-3. Open `MiniProject.ipynb` in Jupyter Notebook or Google Colab.
+3. Open the file in Jupyter Notebook or Google Colab.

 4. Update the `CSV_PATH` variable if necessary.